mco-gh/quizaic/docs/api-reference.md

 The purpose of this API is to address the data needs relating to constructing, generating, operating, and playing online trivia quizzes.

+- A *quiz* is an interactive online competition containing a sequence of challenges questions.
+- A *survey* is a non-competitive, information gathering form of a *quiz*
+- A *generator* generates a *quiz* based on *host* specifications.
 - A *player* participates in a *quiz*.
-- A *host* organizes and runs a *quiz*.
+- A *host* creates and runs a *quiz*.
-- A *sysadmin* manages the system.
+- An *admin* manages the system.
-- A *quiz* is an interactive online competition containing a sequence of multiple choice questions.
-- A *generator* generates a *quiz* based on *host* specifications.

 ## Resources in general